suarezvictor/CflexHDL/README.md

 `$ make verilator` should bring the same window but at slower FPS

 `$ make load` synths and loads the bitstream on the Arty board with a VGA PMOD on JB-JC.
-You should be able to see your PC and FPGA both running at 60 FPS*, side to side:<br>
+You should be able to see your PC and FPGA both running at 60 FPS*, side to side (the blurring is proof that the image was moving when taking the picture):<br>

 ![image](doc/laptop%2BFPGA%203d%20demo.jpeg)
 <br><br>